Buddh0w0/Stuff2/Fulcrum.md

 Monday<br>
 13th of July, 2007<br>

 I remember it.
 I remember it all now.
 I can't write any of this down.
 It'd be too much of a risk.
 It's like a terrible joke.
 A punchline to some horrible godless comedy, and all I can do is laugh.
 If only I could live in this bliss of ignorance just a little while longer.
+If only I could go back and change it all.
 Oh well, I deserve this, don't I?
 The blood on my hands is simply too much to overlook.
 This is it.
 This is how it ends.

 <br><br><br><br>
+It's really strange.
+All of it.
+I swear that there was a corridor here right where this wall is.
+I saw it.
+I am not crazy.
+There was a man in the corridor.
+He talked to me.
+I still remember his voice.